perldude/perldude/README.md

 #### Photo sharing

 I worked on Woodstock.com during Woodstock 99.
-I thought it would be great if concertgoers could share their photos taken at the festival by uploading them to the site so I wrote the software.
+I thought it would be great if concertgoers could share their photos taken at the festival by uploading them to the site.
+I wrote the software to do that.
 After the festival ended, the "Community Gallery" accounted for more than 50% of the site's traffic.

 A smarter person would have recognized that as a clue and gone off to start a photo sharing site.
 Flickr was still four years away at that point.

 #### Local reviews

-In early 2001, a co-worker/friend and I were asked by our manager about adding user reviews to Citysearch.com.
+In early 2001, a co-worker/friend and I were asked by our manager about adding user reviews to Citysearch.com (user reviews, lead by Amazon, were a fairly new thing at that point).
 The team's senior developer/prima donna didn't want to add them because he was certain they would degrade site responsiveness.
-We didn't share that opinion so we went ahead and implemented them (user reviews, lead by Amazon, were a fairly new thing at that point).
+We didn't share that opinion so we went ahead and implemented them.
 User reviews proved to be *very* popular (and didn't slow down the site at all).
 They even got mentioned by the CEO in the next quarterly earnings call.

 A smarter person would have recognized that as a clue and gone off with his friend to start a local user reviews site (*especially* after we were laid off).
 Yelp was still three years away at that point.

 ## Non-work

 My four brothers, one sister, and I grew up in towns around Fresno, California, finally settling in [Madera](https://en.wikipedia.org/wiki/Madera,_California), where my mother and one brother still live.

-I have two children, boy/girl twins, who are 22 years old.
+I have two children, boy/girl twins, who are in their twenties.
-My daughter is going to graduate school in the fall on her way to a career in psychology.
+My daughter is going to graduate school on her way to a career in psychology.
 She is a *much* better student than her father was.
 My son would be happy to talk your ears off about books, movies, and TV shows.